phamtrongngh/aws-challenges/labs/ebs-backup-basic/README.md

 ```
 $ curl http://${SERVER_PUBLIC_IP}:3000
 ```
+If the message is retrieved successfully, the backend server is working as expected.

 ### 3. Create a snapshot of the EBS volume to backup the data
 Get the instance ID from the CloudFormation stack outputs: